fifoclock/hardware/README.md

-# barclock-hardware
+# FILO Hardware
-PCB files and other hardware sources for the LED Bar Clock
+KiCAD Schematics, Footprints, PCB files and other hardware sources Also includes a BOM from LCSC